IMMIGRATION LAW

 Expert Immigration Waiver Lawyer in New York

 The provisional unlawful presence waiver is a great program for permanent residence for people who entered without a visa, or with certain visas such as crewman’s (C1, D1), for K1 (Fiancée visa) overstays, and for those whose spouses are permanent residents and are unable to adjust status in the US.
+If you’re unsure about your eligibility, consulting a Provisional Waiver Lawyer in New York can help clarify your options and ensure the process is handled correctly.

 Why is the Unlawful Presence Waiver so great?

-Because now, with the provisional Unlawful Presence waiver, an immigrant awaits the whole process while in the US.
-The only time an immigrant needs to spend outside the US would be for no more than 4-5 weeks.
+Because now, with the provisional unlawful presence waiver, an immigrant awaits the whole process while in the US.
+The only time an immigrant needs to spend outside the US would be for no more than 4–5 weeks.

 Who is eligible for the Provisional Unlawful presence waiver?